chenxlin222/ETEU/tracker_code/README.md

 Matlab implementation of our tracker.
-The default parameters are for UAV123 dataset.
+The default parameters in tracker_ETEU.m are for UAV123 dataset.

 # Acknowledgements